pdmosses/agda-stdlib/README.md

     are treated as ordinary versions, whereas other identifiers, like `devel`, are treated as development versions, and placed above ordinary versions.

-    You can deploy a new version and make it the *default* version by:
+    You can make an already-deployed version the *default* version by:

     ```sh
     make -f Makefile default VERSION=v
     ```

-    You can also deploy a new version *without* updating it to be the default:
+    Deploying a new version does *not* change the default.

-    ```sh
-    make -f Makefile extra VERSION=v
-    ```

     When deploying the generated website as a version, other versions of the website remain untouched.
 If a version is already deployed, redeployment